Better Storage Mod 1.7.10

 What does Better Storage Mod do?

-This mod adds more storage options, like Storage Crates, Backpacks, Reinforced Chests, Lockers, Armor Stands, Locks, Keys and much more…
+Better Storage Mod 1.7.10 adds more storage options, like Storage Crates, Backpacks, Reinforced Chests, Lockers, Armor Stands, Locks, Keys and much more…

 Storage Crates are another storage option, with 18 slots each, sharing their inventory with all other connected crate blocks.
 This type of storage is not like your neatly organized chests, items put in here will be scrambled around.
 Each time a player opens them, they will see a randomized selection of items, up to a double chest.
 You can shift-click more items in even if there’s no empty slots in the interface, as long as there’s still room overall.
 The little bar at the top right shows you how full the crate pile is.